91nunocosta/discounterland/README.md

 ## Functional Tests

-You can run the tests againts a real server instance.
+You can run the tests against a real server instance.

 Follow the tests above replacing `pre-commit run --all-files` by: